materialsproject/pymatgen/docs/index.rst

 The most up-to-date documention is available at our github page (http://materialsproject.github.com/pymatgen/), where you can also report any bugs/issues.
-If you wish to be notified via email of pymatgen releases, you may become a member of `pymatgen's Google Groups page`_.
+If you wish to be notified of pymatgen releases, you may become a member of `pymatgen's Google Groups page`_.

    *The code is mightier than the pen.*